aravind-sadharani/chandraveena/src/pages/intro.md

 By no means does this clip fully represent and showcase the musical form, but it provides a glimpse into the musical improvisations and expressive power that is possible.
 To better understand and appreciate, let us understand all the parts of this recital.

-## Building blocks - Raga and Tala <mark>(link to post ??)</mark>
+## Building blocks - Raga and Tala
-> Raga and Tala - foundations to crafting a musical performance.

 This recital maybe understood in two parts.
 As you may have noticed, there is a part without percussion, and a part with percussion accompaniment.
 The first part of the recital is a free flowing expression of the Raga based on the fundamental principles of Dhrupad, without any percussion accompaniment.
 The second part is a composition set to a fixed cycle of beats, in this case 12 beats, also known as Chautal.
-This two part presentation is a very typical legacy of Dhrupad.
+This two part presentation is a very typical tradition of Dhrupad.

 Dhrupad, a shortening of Dhruva-Pada (fixed verse), is a style of music evolved from a poetry based musical style called Prabandha (arrangement).
-In its contemporary musical form, Dhrupad consists of two sections, Anibaddha (unbound) which is a free flowing music also called Aalap, and Nibaddha (bound) which is a poetry or instrumental composition set to a fixed cycle of beats accompanied by a percussion instrument.
-Dhrupad is contemplative music by nature, and is characterised by a gradual and methodical unfurling of the musical possibilities of the Raaga.
+In its contemporary musical form, Dhrupad consists of two sections, Anibaddha (unbound) which is a free flowing music also called Alap, and Nibaddha (bound) which is a poetry or instrumental composition set to a fixed cycle of beats accompanied by a percussion instrument.
+Dhrupad is contemplative music by nature, and is characterised by a gradual and methodical unfurling of the musical possibilities of the Raga.

-## Chandraveena <mark>(link to post ??)</mark>
-> Chandraveena - a modern string instrument of Veena family designed to emote
+## Chandraveena - a modern string instrument

 In my pursuit, the Chandraveena is my musical instrument of choice, to help me to portray different aspects of Indian music in all its finesse.
 Chandraveena is a contemporary string instrument based on the Saraswati Veena, a traditional Indian string instrument.
-It has been specially designed to enable me to create elaborate musical phrases and subtle intonations.
+It has been specially designed to enable the creation of elaborate musical phrases and subtle intonations.
 Chandraveena has a calm, deep and resonating sound, which creates the ideal soundscape for the contemplative music.

 ## Structure of a Performance